oracle-quickstart/oci-confluent/README.md

         terraform init && terraform plan && terraform apply

-When the apply is complete, the infrastructure will be deployed, but cloud-init scripts will still be running.
+When the apply is complete, the infrastructure will be deployed, but cloud-init scripts will still be running as well as scripts to setup cluster and start services.
 Those will wrap up asynchronously.
 So, it'll be a few more minutes before your cluster is accessible.
-You can debug deployments by investigating the cloud-init log file `/var/log/messages`.
-You'll need to `sudo su` to be able to read it.
+You can debug deployments by looking at the following log files.
+Login as user: opc as shown below in SSH section.
+Public ip address of all nodes is available on [OCI Web Console](https://console.us-phoenix-1.oraclecloud.com/a/compute/instances)

+On each instance, the cloud-init log file location is `/var/log/messages.
 	sudo less /var/log/messages

-For detailed Confluent platform install and deployment logs, refer to:

-	/tmp/cp-install.err
-	/tmp/cp-deploy.err
+To watch cluster installation progress after terraform completes, run the following commands.
+The public IP will output as a result of the Terraform completion.

+	ssh -i ~/.ssh/id_rsa opc@<broker-1 public ip>
+	sudo su -
+	screen -r

 ## SSH to Broker Node